zaiisao/Documentation/en/Agora Platform/aa_guide.md

 - User events.
 For example, stop sending audio or start receiving video.
 - Bitrates of the sent/received audio and video.
 - The freeze time in rendering the audio and video.
-- The local captured volume and the remote playback volume.
+- The local captured volume and the remote playout volume.
 - The packet loss rates of the audio and video.
 - The users' rating of the call.